Aashna707/ai-seo-content-production-research/research/linkedin-posts/rand-fishkin-posts.md

 that users are less likely to click links when an AI summary appears in results.

 **Key Takeaways:**
-- Zero-click has reached 27.2% in the US — more than 1 in 4 searches produces no click.
+- Zero-click has reached 27.2% in the US — more than 1 in 4 searches produce no click.
 - AI tools are a parallel ecosystem, not a Google replacement.
 Brands need visibility in *both* — traditional search and AI answer engines.
 - Pew Research independently confirms: AI summaries reduce click-through rates.
 The data